 NOISE AS A PUBLIC NUISANCE

 In contrast to a private nuisance, which bothers one or a few people, a public nuisance obstructs or damages the rights (read: safety, well-being, or reasonable comfort) of an entire community or large group of people.
-Examples of noise-related public nuisances are building construction, music from bars and restaurants, or car honking that carry on beyond the hours and sound decibels permitted by local law.
+Examples of noise-related public nuisances are building construction, music from bars and restaurants, or car honking that carry on beyond the hours and sound decibels permitted by local law for different things, although, for injury cases the best is the use an Texas personal injury law firm just for this.

 As a noise disruption of this sort affects the general public instead of one particular individual, it can be considered a criminal offense, the type of which will vary according to the kind of act involved.
 You can, for example, be charged with something like disorderly conduct.